Niklas-debug/some-bash-scripts/README.md

 # some-bash-scripts
 Here I publish my self-written scripts.
-ATTENTION: I do not take any liability, if one or more of these scripts do damage to your computer!
+I do not take any liability, if one or more of these scripts do damage to your computer!
 Everybody who downloads these scripts should be able to understand them basicly!